 Independent Living Research Utilization (ILRU) Program

 ILRU also serves as a comprehensive information resource on the Americans with Disabilities Act (ADA).
-Housed at ILRU, the ADA Resource Center provides training, technical assistance and informational resources to employers, consumers, architects, businesses, media and disability organizations.
+Housed at ILRU, the Southwest ADA Center provides training, technical assistance and informational resources to employers, consumers, architects, businesses, media and disability organizations.

 To help fulfill its mission of creating opportunities for independence through research, education and consultation, ILRU is funded through private foundation grants and grants from numerous public agencies, including the U.S. Departments of Education, Health and Human Services, and Labor.

 Disability Advocacy: http://tirr.memorialhermann.org/research/disability-advocacy/

 Community Living and Health Care for Persons with Disabilities: Through the Collaborative on Health Reform and Independent Living

 ILRU conducts essential research into the impact of health care reform on working age adults with disabilities.

 CO-INVESTIGATOR: Lex Frieden, M.A., L.L.D.